There is so much to worry about when it comes to running your home.

-Your heater shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every energy bill.
+Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating unit that is wasting energy and money with every utility bill.

 But how should I know if it’s time to replace my heating unit?